azerothcore/arena-stats/README.md

 The application require the [AzerothAPI](https://github.com/AzerothJS/AzerothAPI) to access to the characters database.

 Clone the Arena-Stats folder inside your web server directory:

 ```
 git clone https://github.com/azerothcore/arena-stats.git
 ```

 Then copy the file `config.ts.dist` to `config.ts`, open it and set properly with the path of the API and the server name.

+This application supports **1v1** and **3v3soloQ** by conf using config.ts.

 ### Contribute

 You can help us [opening a new issue](https://github.com/azerothcore/arena-stats/issues/new) to report a bug or a suggestion

 or you can donate to support us